DeliriumProducts/luncher-box/README.md

 ## Getting started

-You can read the [wiki](https://github.com/DeliriumProducts/luncher-box/wiki) to set the project up.
+You can read the [wiki](https://github.com/DeliriumProducts/luncher-box/wiki) on how to set the project up.